MinecraftForge/Documentation/rendering/modelblock.md

         .addPropertiesToIgnore(BlockCustomGrass.POWERED).build());
 ```

-The `StateMap.Builder` has two more methods which we will touch on breifely here.
+The `StateMap.Builder` has two more methods which we will touch on briefly here.
 First up is `setProperty`.
 `setProperty` is useful when you want to break up your blockstate JSON files a little bit.
 Vanilla Minecraft leverages this capability for things like slabs and stairs that are internally represented by one `Block` class, but effectively have multiple conceptual materials.